** Some Would Deny Christ On The Cross

 4. Culture of Prosperity and Individual Comfort

-In many Protestant-majority societies (especially in the U.S.), the cross is often replaced with a focus on prosperity, productivity, and individual happiness.
+In many Protestant-majority societies (especially in the U.S.), The Cross is often replaced with a focus on prosperity, productivity, and individual happiness.

 Example: